Justification of Red List category

 Surveys in 2006 in Kazakhstan estimated 376 breeding pairs in an area of 145,000 km2.
 Extrapolating this population density across the breeding range yields a possible total population size of 5,600 breeding pairs, i.e. 11,200 mature individuals, roughly equivalent to 16,000-17,000 individuals in total; but work is continuing in order to refine this estimate.
 This total is consistent with record counts of 3,200 individuals in Turkey in October 2007 as well as more recent counts on the Uzbekistan/Turkmenistan border where it is estimated that 6,000-8,000 individuals were using the area (Donald et al. 2016).
 The European population is estimated at 0-10 pairs, which equates to 0-20 mature individuals (BirdLife International 2015).

 The species breeds in northern and central Kazakhstan and south-central Russia (and, at least formerly, Xinjiang province, western China [Kamp et al. 2010]), dispersing through Kyrgyzstan, Tajikistan, Uzbekistan, Turkmenistan, Afghanistan, Armenia, Georgia, Azerbaijan, Iran, Iraq, Saudi Arabia, Syria, Turkey and Egypt, to key wintering sites in Sudan (see below), Pakistan (a flock of 28 birds was recorded near Ahmedabad village in Jaffarabad district in 2015 [I. Fisher in litt.
 2016]) and north-west India (e.g. 45 birds in the Little Rann of Kutch in November 2007 [Deomurari 2007], 30 at Great Rann of Kutch in November 2008 [J. Tiwari in litt.
 2008] and in 2012, a flock of 90 birds was observed [Sheldon 2013]).
 Small numbers of birds winter regularly in Saudi Arabia, Oman and UAE.
+There are regular vagrant records in Europe and it has been suggested that a small number of individuals may overwinter in Iberia (de Juana 2011).
 The species has suffered a very rapid decline and range contraction.
 In northern Kazakhstan a decline of 40% during 1930-1960 was followed by a further halving of numbers during 1960-1987.

 More recent fieldwork has shown the population to be larger than once feared.
 Surveys in 2006 in Kazakhstan counted 376 breeding pairs in an area of 145,000 km2.
 Extrapolating this population density across the breeding range yields a possible total population size of 5,600 breeding pairs (Sheldon et al. 2006), i.e. 11,200 mature individuals.
 A satellite-tagged bird from central Kazakhstan was located in Turkey in October 2007 in a flock of 3,200 individuals (R. Sheldon in litt.
-2007, 2008, Biricik 2009), even larger than the total of simultaneous counts of over 1,500, maybe as high as 2,000, in northern Syria and 1,000 individuals in south-eastern Turkey in March 2007 (Anon.
+2007, 2008, Biricik 2009).
+Simultaneous counts made in March 2007 in northern Syria and south-eastern Turkey totalled 1,500-2,000 individuals respectively (Anon.
 2007, Bozdogan et al. 2007, Hofland and Keijl 2008).
 Since then several birds have been tracked to wintering areas in Sudan (P. Donald in litt.
 2016), indicating that the sites in the Middle East are used for stopping over en route to Africa.
 Surveys in September 2009 confirmed the importance of the Manych depression in south Russia as a stopover site with estimates of up to 2,000 individuals (Koshkin 2010).
 In autumn 2011, 2012 and 2013, 170, 50 and 72 individuals respectively were recorded in the Manych wetlands (Sheldon 2014).
 However few birds passed through the area in autumn 2015 (V. Fedosov pers. comm. to I. Fisher in litt.
 2016), potentially as a result of cold, wet weather.
 Three satellite tagged birds flew directly across the Caspian Sea, a route previously only seen in the spring (I. Fisher in litt.
 2016).
-Turkey has important stop-over sites at Mu?
-Plain and Ceylanp?nar Important Bird Area (1,300 birds were recorded at Ceylanpinar in October 2012 [Sheldon 2014]) (Sheldon et al. 2012).
+Turkey has important stop-over sites at Muş Plain and Ceylanpınar Important Bird Area (1,300 birds were recorded at Ceylanpinar in October 2012 [Sheldon 2014]) (Sheldon et al. 2012).
 A record flock of more than 400 individuals at Lake Talimarzhan, Uzbekistan in September 2012 suggests that this area is an important staging site for the species (Fowlie 2012).
 In 2015, 4,225 individuals were recorded in Uzbekistan and 3,675 in Turkmenistan representing the highest numbers of the species recorded anywhere since the 19th century (Donald et al. 2016).
 The total number of birds using the area was estimated at 6,000-8,000, possibly representing the entirety of the species's eastern flyway population and potentially half of the global population (Donald et al. 2016).
 Despite survey work, no birds have been located so far in Iraq (Sheldon 2014).

 Estimates of productivity and survival on core breeding grounds in central Kazakhstan between 2005-2012 suggest that the population is in slight to severe decline, with a mean annual estimate of population growth rate of 0.81 (95 % C.I.
 0.64–0.98), while after five years of relative stability the number of nests in the same area declined rapidly after 2010 (Sheldon et al. 2013).
 In 2011, 105 nests were located but in 2012 only 44 were found (Sheldon 2013).
 These low numbers could be due to poor weather conditions during the breeding season (Sheldon 2014).
 Breeding site fidelity and natal philopatry were low and colonies fluctuated greatly in size between years, making estimation of population trends and survival difficult (Sheldon et al. 2013).